yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/distributed-txns.md

   As an example, suppose a snapshot isolation transaction is setting column `col1` in row `row1` to `value1`.
 Then `DocumentKey` is `row1` and `SubKey1` is `col1`.
-Suppose the provisional record was written into the tablet with hybrid `1516847525206000`, and the transaction id is `7c98406e-2373-499d-88c2-25d72a4a178c`.
+Suppose the provisional record was written into the tablet with hybrid `1516847525206000`, and the transaction ID is `7c98406e-2373-499d-88c2-25d72a4a178c`.
 In that case we will end up with the following provisional record values in RocksDB: